 - “E” is for evolution.
 Look for changes over time, such as a mole that grows or changes shape or color.

 If you notice any of the above irregularities in your moles, you should contact Drs.
-McConnell, Napier, Kennedy and Petree right away.
+McConnell, Napier, Kennedy, Petree and Mizukawa right away.
 To further prevent moles from becoming cancerous, you should avoid the sun at peak hours, always wear sunscreen, and cover up moles with clothing when exposed to the sun.